cimug-org/CIMTool-Builders-Library/README.md

 ### Step 3:  Developing Your Builder

-Below is a comprehensive list of elements that may appear in an ```.xml``` internal representation of a profile used as input to XSLT builders.
+Below is a comprehensive list of elements that may appear in the ```.xml``` internal representation of a profile used as input to XSLT builders.
 Some builders handle all of them while others ignore in-lined anonymous definitions.
 Which way you implement your builder is highly dependent on the output that your builder will be generating.
 For example, the [xsd.xsl](shipped-builder/xsd/builder.md) and [json-schema-draft-07.xsl](shipped-builders/json-schema-draft-07/builder.md) schema builders handle the in-line type definition elements since the specifications for those output types support such in-line type definitions.
 However, the [scala.xsl](shipped-builders/scala/builder.md), [profile-doc-rtf.xsl](shipped-builders/profile-doc-rtf/profile-doc-rtf.xsl), and [sql.xsl](shipped-builders/sql/builder.md) builders do not.
 The recommendation is to handle them in your builder if your builder's generated output type supports them.

 The top-level elements that appear in an ```.xml``` profile indicate the various types defined and used in a profile and may include the following: